You are here: Urology Textbook > Penis > Erectile dysfunction > Medical and surgical treatment

 Penile Arterial Revascularization:

-Indications for penile revascularization exist in young patients with isolated arterial stenosis of extrapenile arteries and lack of efficacy with intracavernosal injections.
+Indications for penile revascularization exist in young patients with isolated arterial stenosis of extrapenile arteries and lack of efficacy with intracavernosal injections (Babaei et al, 2009).
 Venous insufficiency should be excluded before revascularization.
 Poor results are to be expected in patients with diabetes mellitus or peripheral arterial disease.
-There are different surgical procedures, general complications are shunt occlusion, hyperemia of the glans and poor long-term results (30-40%).
+There are different surgical procedures, all use the inferior epigastric artery as a donor.
+General complications are shunt thrombosis, hyperemia of the glans and hernia.
+Due to the rare indication and poor long-term results, the operations mentioned below are performed only occasionally.

 Michal I procedure: